 Tax breaks for homeowners fall into three categories: when you buy, while you own, and when you sell.
 Taking advantage of those tax breaks, and adjusting your tax withholding on your paychecks, or scaling back on your estimated quarterly tax payments if you are self-employed, will give you more money in your pocket each month to apply to your debts.

 And once you start itemizing your deductions, you may be able to lower your tax bill even further by writing off charitable contributions, state income taxes and possibly medical bills.
 More tax savings means more money to pay down debts.
-In contrast, a married couple in the 25% bracket claiming the standard deduction of $12,700 in 2017 would save only $3,175 in taxes.
+In contrast, a single person in the 25% bracket claiming the standard deduction of $13,850 in 2023 would save $3,463 in taxes.

 While you own your home, you can borrow against your equity—which is the difference between what you owe and what your house is worth.
 You can choose either a loan for a fixed amount, often tied to a fixed interest rate, or a line of credit that you can use at will, usually with a variable interest rates.
-In most cases, you can deduct interest on up to $100,000 of home equity debt, regardless of how you spend the money.
-If you are subject to the alternative minimum tax, however, only interest on home equity debt used to buy, build or improve your home is tax-deductible.
+However, the interest paid on home equity loans is subject to specific rules to determine if it is deductible.

 When you sell your home, up to $250,000 of profit ($500,000 for married couples filing jointly) is tax-free.
 Downsizing to a less-expensive home, particularly for new retirees, can be a great way to free up cash and pay off debts.
 To qualify for the tax-free profit, you must own and live in the house for at least two of the five years before the sale.